Shop Repairs Manufacturers Resources iFAQs About

 Hydrogen, the lightest atom, has one proton and one electron.
 Heavier atoms have over a hundred of each.
 Each atomic size is one element in the periodic table of chemical elements.

-Atoms, themselves, can bond together by sharing electrons, forming larger molecules, compounds, and other fancy stuff.
+Atoms can electrically bond with other atoms, sharing their electrons to form larger molecules, compounds, and other fancy stuff.

 Tennis Ball